 Arlington, VA 22201

-Professor Haynes has been involved in regional economic development, environmental planning and natural resource management since the early 1970’s including projects in Montana’s Yellowstone Basin, the Lake Michigan and Ohio river regions of the U.S. Midwest, the Nile River-Lake Nasser regions of Egypt, the Sudan and the Texas Gulf Coast.
-Using mathematical programming techniques for evaluating resources utilization for energy facility location and economic simulation for community water supply alternatives, he has been active in state resource assessment in New Jersey, Texas, Indiana, Massachusetts and Virginia.
+Haynes has been involved in regional economic development, environmental planning, and natural resource management since the early 1970s including projects in Montana’s Yellowstone Basin, the Lake Michigan and Ohio river regions of the U.S. Midwest, the Nile River-Lake Nasser regions of Egypt, the Sudan, and the Texas Gulf Coast.
+Using mathematical programming techniques for evaluating resources utilization for energy facility location and economic simulation for community water supply alternatives, he has been active in state resource assessment in New Jersey, Texas, Indiana, Massachusetts, and Virginia.
 He has directed international programs for the Ford Foundation’s Office of Resources and Environment and EPA.

-Professor Haynes has directed numerous research grants and contracts totaling over $50 million, co-authored or edited 5 books and over 300 articles and professional reports published in journals such as Annals of AAG, Geographical Review, Economic Geography, Environment and Planning, Socio-Economic Planning Sciences, Journal of Regional Science, Journal of the American Planning Association, Modeling and Simulation, Computers Environment and Urban Systems, and International Cybernetics.
-Topics range from environment and development, management of the Aswan High Dam, public policy diffusion, distance and direction in urban density modeling and in regional settlement patterns, application of information theoretic models, hierarchical goal programming, multiobjective location analysis, intelligent transportation systems and environmental justice.
+Haynes has directed numerous research grants and contracts totaling more than $50 million, is the coauthor or editor of five books and more than 300 articles and professional reports published in journals such as Annals of AAG, Geographical Review, Economic Geography, Environment and Planning, Socio-Economic Planning Sciences, Journal of Regional Science, Journal of the American Planning Association, Modeling and Simulation, Computers, Environment and Urban Systems, and International Cybernetics.
+Topics range from environment and development, management of the Aswan High Dam, public policy diffusion, distance and direction in urban density modeling and in regional settlement patterns, application of information theoretic models, hierarchical goal programming, multiobjective location analysis, intelligent transportation systems, and environmental justice.

-Professor Haynes has been an advisor, consultant or project leader with New York City’s Central Manhattan Circulation Study; Texas Land Office; Texas Governor’s Office; Indiana’s Departments of Commerce, Natural Resources, Economic Development Council and the Vocational and Technical College System.
+Haynes has been an advisor, consultant, or project leader with New York City’s Central Manhattan Circulation Study; Texas Land Office; Texas Governor’s Office; Indiana’s Departments of Commerce, Natural Resources, Economic Development Council, and the Vocational and Technical College System.
 His federal government work includes HEW, DOC, DOD, NSF, EPA, DOT (FAA, FTA, FHWA, BTS), USAID, and the Policy Research and Analysis Division of the National Science Foundation.

-Internationally, he has worked with the Civil Aviation Authority in Brazil, the Egyptian Academy of Scientific Research and Technology and its National Research Center, Jordan’s Marine Research Center, the Sudan’s National Research Council; governments in Saudi Arabia, Australia and Taiwan.
+Internationally, he has worked with the Civil Aviation Authority in Brazil, the Egyptian Academy of Scientific Research and Technology and its National Research Center, Jordan’s Marine Research Center, the Sudan’s National Research Council, and governments in Saudi Arabia, Australia, and Taiwan.

-Professor Haynes has been involved in higher education management in Texas, Ohio, Indiana, Massachusetts, Georgia, Virginia and in Canada, Malaysia and Kuwait.
-He has conducted strategic planning for private organizations (e.g., Xerox, Exxon) and public organizations (e.g., in southwest Pennsylvania, Indianapolis and Boston and the Kaohsiung Metropolitan Foundation).
+Haynes has been involved in higher education management in Texas, Ohio, Indiana, Massachusetts, Georgia, and Virginia and in Canada, Malaysia, and Kuwait.
+He has conducted strategic planning for private organizations (e.g., Xerox, Exxon) and public organizations (e.g., in southwest Pennsylvania, Indianapolis, and Boston and the Kaohsiung Metropolitan Foundation).

-Professor Haynes was an originating member of the National Science Foundation’s Decision, Risk and Management Science Panel and its transportation and infrastructure initiatives.
+Haynes was an originating member of the National Science Foundation’s Decision, Risk and Management Science Panel and its transportation and infrastructure initiatives.
 His monograph on university R&D infrastructure investment patterns in the U.S. was used for the New Agenda for Science program of Sigma Xi and the National Science Foundation’s infrastructure program.
 He was environmental chair for the International Exchange of Scholars, managing congressionally funded international scholar programs including the Fulbright exchanges.
 He served as a member of the board of the American Association for the Advancement of Science’s Social, Economic and Political Science Section.
-He was a governor, past-president, and now Fellow of the Western Regional Science Association and completed a two-year term as President of the seventy-five nation Regional Science Association International.
-He has served as editor and has been on the editorial board of over a dozen international scholarly journals.
+He was a governor, past president, and now fellow of the Western Regional Science Association and completed a two-year term as president of the 75-nation Regional Science Association International.
+He has served as editor and has been on the editorial board of more than a dozen international scholarly journals.

-Previously Professor Haynes was Professor of Geography and Public Policy and Chair of the Department of Geography at Boston University.
-At Indiana University he was Chair of the Urban, Regional Analysis and Planning Faculty in the School of Public and Environmental Affairs as well as Director of the University’s Regional Economic Development Institute.
-At the University of Texas, Austin, he was a founding faculty member of the Lyndon B. Johnson School of Public Affairs, co-director of the West Texas Center for Environmental Studies and co-principal investigator of a four-year State of Texas/National Science Foundation study of the Texas Gulf Coast.
-He joined the University of Texas from McGill University, where he was a Lecturer.
+Previously, Haynes was professor of geography and public policy and chair of the Department of Geography at Boston University.
+At Indiana University, he was chair of the urban, regional analysis and planning faculty in the School of Public and Environmental Affairs, as well as director of the University’s Regional Economic Development Institute.
+At the University of Texas, Austin, he was a founding faculty member of the Lyndon B. Johnson School of Public Affairs, codirector of the West Texas Center for Environmental Studies and co-principal investigator of a four-year State of Texas/National Science Foundation study of the Texas Gulf Coast.
+He joined the University of Texas from McGill University, where he was a lecturer.

 Areas of Research